 In addition, Maplewood is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Maplewood is a great place for families with children to consider.
-First of all, many other families with children live here, making Maplewood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Maplewood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Maplewood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Maplewood’s overall crime rate is lower than average for the country.

-In Maplewood, however, the average commute to work is quite long.
-On average, people spend 35.62 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the township is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Maplewood is that it can take a long time to commute to work.
+In Maplewood, the average commute to work is 35.62 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the township, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly township.
+Many of Maplewood’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Maplewood in 2022 was $76,193, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $304,772 for a family of four.